GeekBrony/LoE-PrivateServer/README.md

 - Not as many quests as the official servers.
 - No 'natural' items to collect (flowers, gems, ...)

+<h3>Known issues:</h3>
+- Positions of players will not sync properly as of the August 2014 release. actions/emotes work though... <a href="https://github.com/GeekBrony/LoE-PrivateServer/blob/master/src/sync.cpp">Help is appreciated</a>.
+- No compatibility with the latest version of LoE - only supported up to August 2014 release.

 <h3>Online private servers</h3>
-The servers are run by independant volunteers. <br/>Anyone can start a private server, and they are not all running the same version or following the same rules. <br/>By default there is no chat filtering or moderation, the cutie marks are the ones of the official servers, and the quests/npcs are the ones on this repository.<br/>But server owners are free to change this as they wish, and their servers might not always be 'safe for work'.
+The servers are run by independent volunteers. <br/>Anyone can start a private server, and they are not all running the same version or following the same rules. <br/>By default there is no chat filtering or moderation, the cutie marks are the ones of the official servers, and the quests/npcs are the ones on this repository.<br/>But server owners are free to change this as they wish, and their servers might not always be 'safe for work'.
 You can find more informations on how to create/edit quests in the file QuestScript.txt.

 <h3>Chat commands</h3>